MicrosoftDocs/Viva/Viva/connections/edit-viva-home.md

 > - The new Viva Connections home experience will be available for [Targeted release](/microsoft-365/admin/manage/release-options-in-office-365) customers by the end of November 2022 and will become generally available to all customers in 2023.
 > - If you already have Viva Connections set up, the new home design uses current content and settings (like audience targeting) from your Dashboard and Resources.
 > - If your organization has a home site, you can choose to use it as the default home experience.
-> - The new home experience uses a similar permission model to SharePoint and can be managed from Microsoft Teams. <Links to permission section below>
+> - The new home experience uses a similar permission model to SharePoint and can be managed from Microsoft Teams.
 > - You must have member level permissions or higher to edit the new desktop experience.
 > - If you haven’t set up Viva Connections yet, the default experience includes cards on the Dashboard but otherwise doesn’t impact [the mobile experience](/viva-connections-overview.md#the-viva-connections-mobile-experience).